tonyofrancis/Fetch/README.md

 Introducing the FetchFileServer.
 The FetchFileServer is a lightweight TCP File Server that acts like an HTTP file server designed specifically to share files between Android devices.
 You can host file resources with the FetchFileServer on one device and have Fetch download Files from the server on another device.
 See sample app for more information.
-Wiki on Fetch File Server will be added in the coming days.
+Wiki on FetchFileServer will be added in the coming days.

 Start using FetchFileServer by adding the gradle dependency to your application's build.gradle file.